ShreeramGeedh/Disease-Prediction/README.md

 # Disease-Prediction
-Disease-Prediction using machine learning and make web app using Flask and deploy into Heroku
+Disease-Prediction using machine learning and make web app using Flask and deploy into Heroku.

 In this project I used Decision Tree Classifier it is accurate.